fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11a.md

  - If we use CD with deployment every time there is a merge to master then we know that master is always running in production
  - If we only allow merges when the branch has an up to date master, then we can be sure that different developers don't overwrite each other's changes

 Note that in this part we are assuming that <i>master</i> or <i>main</i> branch contains the code that is running in production.
-The numerous different [workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) one can use with git, e.g. in some cases it may be a specific <i>release branch</i> that contains the code which is running in production.
+The numerous different [workflows](https://www.atlassian.com/git/tutorials/comparing-workflows) one can use with git, e.g. in some cases, it may be a specific <i>release branch</i> that contains the code which is running in production.

 ### Important principles